usnistgov/FIPS201/_Appendix/oid.md

     completed and successfully adjudicated.

 The PIV background investigation indicator extension is identified by the `id-piv-NACI` object identifier.
-The syntax for this extension is defined by the following ASN.1 module.
+The syntax for this extension is defined by the following ASN.1 module:

 ~~~
 PIV-Cert-Extensions { 2 16 840 1 101 3 6 10 1 }